therealsphinx/support.balsamiq.com/content/resources/extensions.md

 ## Exporting Your Mockups to Code (Version 2)

-**[Balsamiq Mockups version 3](https://docs.balsamiq.com/desktop/intro/)** uses a [new file format](https://docs.balsamiq.com/desktop/transition/#my-bmmls-won-t-open-what-gives) that is not compatible with most of these tools.
-If you want to use them you should read about [importing](https://docs.balsamiq.com/desktop/importing/#importing-mockups-from-a-previous-version-bmml-files) or [exporting](https://docs.balsamiq.com/desktop/exporting/#exporting-for-use-in-a-previous-version) BMML files.
+{{% alert warning %}}**[Balsamiq Mockups version 3](https://docs.balsamiq.com/desktop/intro/)** uses a [new file format](https://docs.balsamiq.com/desktop/transition/#my-bmmls-won-t-open-what-gives) that is not compatible with most of these tools.
+If you want to use them you should read about [importing](https://docs.balsamiq.com/desktop/importing/#importing-mockups-from-a-previous-version-bmml-files) or [exporting](https://docs.balsamiq.com/desktop/exporting/#exporting-for-use-in-a-previous-version) BMML files.{{% /alert %}}

-Note that we are not affiliated with any of these tools and can't ensure they will work as desired or continue to be supported.
+_Note that we are not affiliated with any of these tools and can't ensure they will work as desired or continue to be supported._

 **Web**